If someone were to ask you how to clean hardwood floors, you would picture a mop and bucket, right?

 Don’t worry: Here we will take you through the best method to clean your hardwood floors, step-by-step.
 So you don’t need to worry about causing damage as you clean — plus, you can expect streak-free results.
 Here’s how to clean hardwood floors.

-If you have scratches on your floor, be sure to check out our guide on how to fix scratched wood floors to make them look like new, as well as how to clean a stainless steel without damaging it.
+If you have scratches on your floor, be sure to check out our guide on how to fix scratched wood floors to make them look like new.
+Plus, here are 7 mopping mistakes which are ruining your floor.

 How to clean hardwood floors

 Hard floor cleaning solution

 1. First, pick everything up off the floor and move any obstacles out of the way, such as chairs.
 It’s a good idea to check that no one is going to need access to the space before you clean it, too — the last thing you want is pawprints dried into the finish!

 2. Next, pick up any immediate dust using a microfiber mop such as the Turbo Microfiber Mop Floor Cleaning System ($39.95, Amazon) or a dustpan and broom.
 Work your way around the entire floor, being sure to reach under furniture and into the corners.
 This is all you need to do for light everyday cleaning.

 3. If you’ve got heavier debris scattered around, such as crumbs and dry mud, then it’s time to break out the vacuum cleaner.
 Before you jump the gun, make sure you use the hard floor setting, or raise the brush bar manually — this will stop it from potentially scratching your floors.

 It’s also worth checking out the wheels on your vacuum cleaner; plastic can scratch, while if they’re rubberized they will be kinder to your floors.
 You could alternatively use one of the best robot vacuums to save you the time and effort of this step.